Female Powerlifting Diet: What to Eat for Strength and Performance

 Nat, the head coach of Nemesis Powerlifting and Performance, is a state and national champion.
 Nat is a fantastic example of a female powerlifter who has completed the ISSN-SNS nutrition certification as well as Cert 3 and 4 in fitness.

-According to Nat, due to the scarcity of information, many women have turned to bodybuilding or Crossfit diets which may not be ideal for female powerlifters.
-She is passionate about assisting others in becoming stronger, improving their relationship with food, and achieving significant success on the platform!
+According to Nat, due to limited information, many women have turned to bodybuilding or CrossFit, which may not be ideal for female powerlifters.
+She is passionate about helping others become stronger, improve their relationship with food, and achieve significant success on the platform!

 This article explains in detail how to get started with your diet if you are interested in becoming a female powerlifter!